Simbang Gabi: Cuisine

-During the Spanish Era and early American Period, the parishioners would mostly have nothing to offer during Mass except sacks of rice, fruits and vegetables, and fresh eggs.
-The Church would share the produce with the congregation after the service.
+During the Spanish colonial era and early American colonial period, the parishioners would mostly have nothing to offer during Mass except sacks of rice, fruits and vegetables, and fresh eggs.
+The church would share the produce with the congregation after the service.

 After Mass, Filipinos buy and eat holiday delicacies sold in the churchyard for breakfast.
 Bibingka (rice cakes cooked above and below) and puto bumbong (steamed purple rice pastries, seasoned with butter, grated coconut, and brown sugar) are popular, often paired with tsokolate (hot chocolate from local cacao) or salabát (ginger tea).

 Today, local delicacies are readily available in the church's premises for the parishioners.
 The iconic puto bumbóng, bibingka, suman and other rice pastries are cooked on the spot.
 Latík and yema are sweets sold to children, while biscuits like uraró (arrowroot), barquillos, lengua de gato and otap (ladyfingers) are also available.
 Kapeng barako (a very strong coffee grown in the province of Batangas), hot tsokolate, or salabat are the main drinks, while soups such as arróz caldo (rice and chicken porridge) and papait (goat bile stew from the Ilocos region) are also found.

-The rice-based foods were traditionally served to fill the stomachs of the farmers, since rice is a cheap and primary staple.
+The rice-based foods were traditionally served to fill the stomachs of the farmers, since rice was a cheap and primary staple.
 The pastries were full of carbohydrates needed by colonial Filipinos for the work they undertook in the rice paddies and sugar mills.

-Those attending the evening Masses add these to dinner served after the liturgy.
+Those attending the evening Masses add these to the dinner served after the liturgy.

+Decorations and material culture

+Filipino Christmas lanterns called parol are linked to Simbang Gabi because they were originally used to light the way to church for people attending the pre-dawn Mass.
+As Simbang Gabi grew into a wider cultural tradition, the parol evolved from a simple functional object into a decorative emblem of Filipino Christmas, with churches, homes, and streets displaying parols to mark the beginning of the novena and to welcome worshipers.

+Nativity displays, locally known as belen, are commonly found in many places like churches, plazas, and homes during Simbang Gabi.
+The scene usually displays the Holy Family, shepherds, and the wise men.
+Many churches include large or elaborately decorated belen exhibits as part of their preparation for the nine-day Christmas novena.